 2017 was considered to be one of the most profitable for the semiconductor industry.
 This year too is expected to be a robust one for semiconductor companies, not only because of the surging demand in some new and existing end markets but also due to the supply constraints in key product categories that have resulted in robust pricing.
-Here is some more good news for semiconductor companies– World Semiconductor Trade Statistics (or WSTS) expects global semiconductor revenue to rise by 7% (year-over-year) in 2018.
-For over five decades, the semiconductor industry has had a fantastic history of scientific innovation, productivity, wealth creation, and enablement of technologies and devices that have improved quality of life for humans.
+Here is some more good news for semiconductor companies- World Semiconductor Trade Statistics (or WSTS) expects global semiconductor revenue to rise by 7% (year-over-year) in 2018.
+For over five decades, the semiconductor industry has had a fantastic history of scientific innovation, productivity, wealth creation, and enablement of technologies and devices that have improved the quality of life for humans.
 Let’s take a look at some major developments that could positively impact the semiconductor industry in 2018:

-A significant development that companies in the semiconductor industry can expect this year the adoption of AI (artificial intelligence) technology across various verticals.
+A significant development that companies in the semiconductor industry can expect this year is the adoption of AI (artificial intelligence) technology across various verticals.
 Mobile handset makers Apple and Samsung have already brought AI functionality to smartphones.
 Furthermore, the drone market is growing, and 2018 may see the commercial rollout of AI-powered drones throughout the world.
 Several industries ranging from construction to healthcare could adopt AI technology to improve efficiency and reduce costs in their business.
 It means that this trend could boost the earnings of semiconductor companies.